 - 2 avocados

-- Add ground chicken breast, 1/4 cup cilantro, lime zest, 3 teaspoons lime juice, and salt to a large bowl.
+- Add ground chicken breast, 1/4 cup cilantro, lime zest, 1 tablespoon lime juice, and 1 teaspoon salt to a large bowl.
 Use your hands to mix the ingredients into the chicken breast.
 Form into four patties.
 Sprinkle the patties on both sides with blackening seasoning.
 If you like spice, add more.